westurner/scipy-lecture-notes/advanced/scikit-learn/index.rst

 The simplest clustering algorithm is k-means.
 This divides a set into *k* clusters, assigning each observation to a cluster so as to minimize the distance of that observation (in *n*-dimensional space) to the cluster's mean; the means are then recomputed.
-This operation is run iteratively until the clusters converge, for a maximum for ``max_iter`` rounds.
+This operation is run iteratively (with with a maximum of ``max_iter`` rounds) until the clusters converge.

 (An alternative implementation of k-means is available in SciPy's ``cluster`` package.
-The ``scikit-learn`` implementation differs from that by offering an object API and several additional features, including smart initialization.)
+The ``scikit-learn`` implementation differs by offering an object API and several additional features, including smart initialization.)

 ::